-Most people who pay for a new air conditioning system will want that unit to perform well for as many years as possible.
-For this desire to become a reality, steps to promote the longevity of your air conditioner need to be taken as early as possible.
-The following tips will help you improve the lifespan of your AC unit as well as promote the optimal performance of your equipment.
+Most people who pay for a new air conditioning system will want their unit to perform well for as many years as possible.
+For this desire to become a reality, you must take steps to promote your air conditioner’s longevity.
+These steps must be taken as early as possible.

 1. Get Regular Tune-Ups

-An annual tune-up provides one of the best ways to ensure that your air conditioning system will work properly for a good number of years.
-When a professional delivers regular maintenance to your AC unit, they are likely to discover any small problems, such as faulty motors or refrigerant leaks, before they cause damage.
+An annual tune-up provides one of the best ways to ensure your air conditioning system will work properly for many years.
+When a professional delivers regular maintenance to your AC unit, they will likely discover any minor problems.
+Minor problems such as faulty motors or refrigerant leaks, if not attended to, can become worse and cause damage.

-Detecting these issues as early as possible is important because the norm for air conditioning systems is for one operational defect to lead to another.
+Detecting these issues as early as possible is important.
+“The norm” for air conditioning systems is for one operational defect to lead to another.
 When these problems fester for too long, the entire unit bears the weight of the additional strain.
-Taking the time to ensure that the individual parts of your equipment are in proper working condition will keep the entire system operating at optimum performance levels for years.
-Tune-ups include:
+Taking the time to ensure the individual parts of your equipment are properly working will support it in operating at optimum performance levels for years.

 - Adding lubricants to bearings and motors